l1h3r/etherscan/README.md

 #### Using a Testnet

-Using any one of the test networks is fairly easy:
+You can use one of the test networks with the following:
 ```elixir
 config :etherscan,
   network: :ropsten